outdreamer/build-a-cure/docs/ml/python_study_guide.md

 		- set DEBUG=False in prod to avoid publishing overly informative error messages
 		- format strings cautiously
 			- use templating tools like string.template to format strings with parameters to avoid evaluating python statements like f-strings evaluate python statements

-- attributes
-	- mutable structures are passed by reference, immutable structures are passed by value
-	- dynamically typed
-	- compiles code to bytecode then executed by the python virtual machine and interpreted at runtime

 - sources
 	https://www.geeksforgeeks.org/python/python-design-patterns/